- Wandle Valley Regional Park Trust

 For more information about our objectives and the Trust please refer to Bringing the Park to Life 2016 – 2021 our new five-year vision and strategy for The Wandle Valley Regional Park.

 Wandle Valley Regional Park Trust Annual Report and Accounts for the year ended 31 March 2016 are accessible here.Annual Report and Accounts

-The Trust is currently managed by the part time CEO Sue Morgan, who is joined by Dan Cudmore the full time, Get Active Wandle Valley Coordinator.
+The Trust is currently managed by the part time CEO Sue Morgan, who is joined by Lysanne Horrox, the full time HLF Resilient Heritage Project Officer and Dan Cudmore, the part time, Get Active Wandle Valley Coordinator.

 - Bringing the Park to Life - Strategy 2016-2021

 The Trust has worked over the last 12 months to consult with our varied stakeholders and the wider community to refresh the Regional Park Vision and to clarify the purpose of the Trust.
 Work has included; SWOT analysis, a needs analysis study, an online survey, six workshops and numerous consultations with partners, stakeholders and communities of interest.
 You can read the full report into our consultation work here.

 This document, the Wandle Valley Regional Park Trust Strategy 2016-2021, has been developed through funding from Big Lottery’s Awards for All programme.